greenelab/deep-review/sections/04_study.md

 binding section.
 Maybe in the long term think about restructuring to one big "regulome" section`

-`TODO: There's a mass of papers that could be referred to here, so some distilling or organizing scheme is perhaps needed.`

-Identification of promoters and other cis-regulatory elements (CREs) like enhancers presents an obvious use case for deep learning.
-Transcription control is undoubtedly a vital - and early - part of the regulation of gene expression.
-An abundance of upstream sequence and associated functional data (e.g. ENCODE, ExAC) exists across species.
-Yet studies of gene regulation have often focused on the protein (binding) rather than promoter level [@doi:10.1.1.108.1249], perhaps due to the ill-defined nature of CREs.
+Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
+Transcriptional control is undoubtedly a vital - and early - part of the regulation of gene expression.
+An abundance of sequence and associated functional data (e.g. ENCODE, ExAC) exists across species.
+At the same time,  studies of gene regulation have often focused on the protein (binding) rather than promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of CREs.
 A promoter itself can be seen as an assemblage of "active" binding sites for  transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
-However, the sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.
-Homologs might be studied but they may not exist and their promoters might not be characterized either.
-Sequence similarity is poor even between functionally correlated genes.
+However, the sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.Sequence similarity is poor even between functionally correlated genes.
+While homologs might be studied for insight, they may not exist or may be just as poorly characterized.

 Recognizing enhancers presents additional challenges.
 Enhancers may be up to 1 Mbp upstream or downstream from  the target promoter, on either strand, even